Pouch (marsupial): Variations

-Pouches are different amongst different marsupials, two kinds distinguishable (on the front or belly): opening towards the head and extending the cavity under the skin towards the tail (forward, or up) or opening towards the tail and extending towards the front legs (to the rear, backward or down).
+The marsupial pouch shows substantial morphological variation across species, including differences in opening direction, enclosure, and teat arrangement.
+These different forms are often associated with ecological behavior such as climbing or burrowing.
+The two kinds that are distinguishable (on the front or belly): opening towards the head and extending the cavity under the skin towards the tail (forward, or up) or opening towards the tail and extending towards the front legs (to the rear, backward or down).
 For example for quolls and Tasmanian devils, the pouch opens to the rear and the joey only has to travel a short distance to get to the opening (resting place) of the pouch.
 While in the pouch they are permanently attached to the teat and once the young have developed they leave the pouch.
 The kangaroo's pouch opens horizontally on the front of the body, and the joey must climb a relatively long way to reach it.
 Kangaroos and wallabies allow their young to live in the pouch well after they are physically capable of leaving, often keeping two joeys in the pouch, one tiny and one fully developed.
 In kangaroos, wallabies and opossums, the pouch opens forward or up.

-Female koalas have been described as having a ‘backward-opening’ pouch like wombats, as opposed to an upward-opening pouch like kangaroos, but that is not true.
+Female koalas have been described as having a 'backward-opening' pouch like wombats, as opposed to an upward-opening pouch like kangaroos, but that is not true.
 When a female koala gives birth to young her pouch opening faces neither up nor down, although it is located towards the bottom of the pouch rather than at the top.
-It faces straight outwards rather than ‘backwards’.
-It sometimes appears to be ‘backward-facing’ because when the joey is older and leans out of the pouch, this pulls the pouch downwards or ‘backwards’.
+It faces straight outwards rather than 'backwards'.
+It sometimes appears to be 'backward-facing' because when the joey is older and leans out of the pouch, this pulls the pouch downwards or 'backwards'.
 The pouch has a strong sphincter muscle at the opening to prevent the joey from falling out.